COVID-19 Information Hotline: 1-833-427-5634

 Get your COVID-19 Vaccine to help protect the ones you love!

 Appointments are preferred, but walk-ins are welcome.
-To schedule an appointment, go to https://gettheshot.coronavirus.ohio.gov.
-Click on Check Eligibility and Book My Appointment.
-When visiting the clinic, we ask that you wear a mask and refrain from visiting if you are ill.
+To schedule an appointment, call (419) 447-3691 ext.
+6333.
+Please refrain from visiting the clinic if you are ill.
 Persons with health insurance should bring their insurance card.
 There are no out-of-pocket costs, regardless of whether the person is insured or uninsured.
 We will bill insurance companies to help cover our administration costs.

 - Please bring your COVID-19 record card.

 Second COVID-19 Booster Dose Authorized for High-Risk Individuals

 The U.S. Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC) have authorized a second booster dose for individuals who are at the highest risk for severe illness or death from COVID-19.
 This authorization will provide high-risk individuals another layer of protection against the effects of COVID-19.

 Individuals eligible to receive a second booster dose (as identified by the Ohio Department of Health) include:

 - People age 50 and older who received an initial mRNA booster dose (Pfizer or Moderna) at least four months ago MAY RECEIVE a second booster dose of an mRNA COVID-19 vaccine.
 A second booster dose may be most beneficial for people who are age 65 and older, or who are age 50-64 with certain underlying medical conditions.